GianlucaGuarini/rob/README.md

 ### The `project.yml` file

-Rob relies on a single file that __you must include__ in the root of your templates folders.
+Rob relies on a single file that __you must include in the root of your templates folders__.
 This file is called __`project.yml`__

 For example, the `nodejs` template must also contain an additional `project.yml` file: